rb3017c/log_parser/README.md

-# Bash script to parse, sort and display unique IP Address from a log
+# Bash script to parse, sort and display unique IP Address from a log file